ttarnowski/sainsburys-crawler/README.md

 # Sainsbury's Grocery Crawler
-A console application that scrapes the Sainsbury’s grocery site - Ripe Fruits page and returns a JSON array of all the products on the page.
+A console application that crawls the Sainsbury’s grocery site - Ripe Fruits page and returns a JSON array of all the products on the page.

 ## Installation